okta/okta-aspnet/README.md

 * [Getting started with ASP.NET Core MVC](https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-mvc.md)

-Also, if you want to build an ASP.NET Web API check out [this guide](https://developer.okta.com/docs/guides/protect-your-api/aspnet/before-you-begin/) to see how to protect your endpoints using the Okta ASP.NET SDK.
+Also, if you want to build an ASP.NET Web API application check out [this guide](https://developer.okta.com/docs/guides/protect-your-api/aspnet/before-you-begin/) to see how to protect your endpoints using the Okta ASP.NET SDK.
 You can also check out the following resources:

 * [Getting started with ASP.NET Web API](https://github.com/okta/okta-aspnet/blob/master/docs/aspnet4x-webapi.md)
 * [Getting started with ASP.NET Core Web API](https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-webapi.md)